HARK-ER/HARK-ER/README.md

 - 👋 Hi, I’m @HARK-ER
 - 👀 I’m interested in HACKING
 - 🌱 I’m currently learning PYTHON
-- 💞️ I’m looking to collaborate on any form of hacki
+- 💞️ I’m looking to collaborate on any form of hacking
 - 📫 How to reach me harrkk.err@gmail.com